Verity: My first (and probably last) CoHo book

 Verity is a thriller about a down-on-her-luck writer, Lowen, who takes up the mantle of ghostwriting for an ultra-successful author named Verity.

 Verity has been in a terrible car accident and appears to now be in a vegetative state, unable to move and not appearing to be present mentally either.
-Her condition has been kept out of the publicity, but since Verity can’t finish writing her book series, her husband Jeremy hires Lowen to finish the job.
+So, her husband Jeremy hires Lowen to finish the job of writing Verity’s popular book series.

 But as Lowen digs through Verity’s office for any notes or references for the series, she happens across a manuscript that appears to be a very dark, very disturbing memoir of Verity’s life.
 At first she decides to keep it to herself to protect the grieving family, but as she starts developing feelings for Jeremy, she begins to wonder if he should know the truth.